tagz97/ServiceBus.Framework/README.md

 # ServiceBus.Framework
-A service bus framework for sending messages to Azure Service Bus.
+A service bus framework NuGet package for sending messages to Azure Service Bus.

 The service bus service can be added by using the following in your `Startup.cs` or anywhere you perform your DI:
 ```CSharp